Undergraduate Program Space and Planetary Science Minor

 - Opportunities to work with our on-campus meteorite lab

 - Combination of online and on campus

 Space and Planetary Science Minor: Why PSU?

 In your courses, you'll enjoy small classes taught by excellent faculty, some of whom are or have been involved with NASA-funded projects.
 The topics we cover are usually offered as graduate courses elsewhere and often not all at one institution, giving you a competitive edge.
-Some of courses are taught as hybrid or online courses to accommodate your busy schedule.
+Some of the courses are taught as hybrid or online courses to accommodate your busy schedule.

 The minor provides you with a unique opportunity to learn from and work with experts, engage in mini-research projects with our meteorite lab, and volunteer in science or rock museums.

 Our region is an important source area of meteorites.
 We're home to the Cascadia Meteorite Laboratory, which houses the largest public collection of meteorites in the Northwest and helps identify whether suspected meteorites collected by the public are, in fact, real.

 We're also not far from the Great Basin of Oregon, where hot springs teem with microbial life that leaves geologic deposits important for providing clues to our distant past on Earth or possible life forms on other planets.